iotmar/Sattrack/README.md

 # Sattrack
  Sattrack is a small device that sits on your desk, and warn you when the Iss is overflying.
 It does this by using the Simplified perturbations model (SGP4) for calculating the current position of the satellite.
 This code is made for the ESP8266 and use the [arduino-core](https://github.com/esp8266/Arduino).

+ Follow this project on [hackaday.io](https://hackaday.io/project/12607-sattrack-iss-indicator).

 # Hardware
 - ESP8266-01
 - Voltage regulator: LM1117 3.3V
-- Logic level converter (perhaps unnecessary)
+- (Logic level converter)
 - Neopixel ring connected to GPIO2
 - Resistors,capacitors,...